dabamos/openadms-node/docs/configuration.rst

         "intercom": {
           "mqtt": {
             "host": "127.0.0.1",
-            "port": 1883,
+            "port": 8883,
             "keepAlive": 60,
             "topic": "example",
             "user": "client1",
-            "password": "secret"
+            "password": "secret",
+            "tls": false,
+            "caCerts": "mqtt_ca.crt"
           }
         }
       }
     }

 User and password are optional and not required for anonymous sessions.
+If TLS encryption is enabled by setting ``tls`` to ``true``, a CA certificate has to be provided most likely.  ``caCerts`` is the path to the CA certificate of the MQTT server.

 Sensor
 ~~~~~~